department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/utility.md

 To support the primary FHIR Resources, there are some utility Resources that will be needed.
 These will be created upon demand, based on available details.
 Note that when we do not get a source `id` for the object, we will use a `contained` resource with the details we are given.
 Thus we will use a reference to a resource, that reference will most of the time be to a retrievable resource, but may be to a contained resource.

+MVP decision is that these will all be contained.
+They will not thus be available RESTfully.
+And thus any references to the following 'functions' are really just processing the contained resource.

 #### GetPractitioner()

 Note that when we do not get an `id` for the user or author, we will use a `contained` Practitioner resource with the details we are given.
 The following only applies to cases where we are given an `id`.